Tom Clancy's Ghost Recon Phantoms: GameplayGhost Recon Phantoms was a third-person cover-based multiplayer tactical shooter with MOBA elements; player could choose between three classes: Recon, Support and Assault. Each class had unique abilities (called Devices in-game), with player being able to equip one of two active abilities and one of two passive ones; player could also choose between two primary weapon classes for each of the operator classes.

 Finally, Assaults had at their disposal bulletproof shield for a quick assault maneuver (the ability substantially raised Assault's normal speed) that knocked down any enemies in Assault's path and incapacitated them for a short time, allowing Assault's teammates to safely dispose of affected enemy combatants (rushing Assault was impervious to any projectile damage coming from his front, but could still be harmed by attacks from sides and behind); or a microwave heat generator, suppressing any enemy within Assault's direct vicinity, making them unable to aim, shoot, and make quick escape (save for escaping via vaulting over a nearby low cover), while also dealing constant damage-over-time, that was even capable of killing an unlucky enemy who couldn't run away, should an Assault focus his attention on an enemy cut off from escape routs, provided that there was enough time left for the device to run before having to be recharged, and/or the enemy's health was low enough, though it could still kill players with full health, depending on the inserts in a given opponent's body armor, and additional upgrades in Assault's device.
 Passive devices for that class either provided teammates with additional armor, or sped up health regeneration.
-Due to heavy focus on teamplay, each of these classes and their abilities synergized with one another, i.e. after Recon detected enemy positions, an Assault could use that data to initiate a shield rush, while the opposing team's Support, using the same kind of information from his Recons' devices, could wind utilize his EMP device to stop the push dead in its tracks, or initiate a counter-push under the cover of Support's bulletproof force field, and so on.
+Due to heavy focus on team-play, each of these classes and their abilities synergized with one another, i.e. after Recon detected enemy positions, an Assault could use that data to initiate a shield rush, while the opposing team's Support, using the same kind of information from his Recons' devices, could wind utilize his EMP device to stop the push dead in its tracks, or initiate a counter-push under the cover of Support's bulletproof force field, and so on.